Burke County License Hearing Guide

 Related Guides

-Being arrested for DUI in Burke, Georgia, can be a frightening experience.
+Being arrested for DUI in Burke County, Georgia, can be a frightening experience.
 Beyond the criminal charges, you face an immediate threat to your driving privileges.
 It's crucial to understand that the Georgia Department of Driver Services (DDS) can suspend your license independently of the criminal case against you.
 This administrative process is called an Administrative License Revocation (ALR), and understanding it is vital to protecting your right to drive.
 This guide will walk you through the ALR process in Burke County, Georgia, and provide the information you need to navigate this challenging situation.

-Your License After a DUI Arrest in Burke
+Your License After a DUI Arrest in Burke County

 After a DUI arrest in Burke County, you're essentially facing two separate legal battles: